In a nutshell

 Realities of the job

-- The UK's last deep coal mine Kellingley Colliery in North Yorkshire closed just before Christmas of 2015.
-Since then, the proportion of the UK's coal generated electricity has dropped considerably.
-In 2016, windfarms across the UK generated more electricity than coal power plants for the first time ever.
+- The UK's last deep coal mine, Kellingley Colliery in North Yorkshire, closed just before Christmas of 2015.
+Since then, the proportion of the UK electricity generated by coal has dropped considerably.
+In 2017 more electricity was generated by renewable and nuclear sources than by coal and gas for the first time, and the UK set a record coal-free run in 2020 after going two months without burning any coal for energy production.